 The Ivorian people took to the streets, toppling Guéï.
 Gbagbo was then installed as president.

-In the 2010 presidential election, Alassane Ouattara defeated Gbagbo, and was recognized as the winner by election observers, the international community, the African Union (AU), and the Economic Community of West African States.
+In the 2010 presidential elections, Alassane Ouattara defeated Gbagbo, and was recognized as the winner by election Observers, the International community, the African Union (AU), and the Economic Community of West African States.